 Adrian graduated with a degree in Microbiology and Clinical Chemistry from the Faculty of Microbiology of the University of Costa Rica in 2000, earned his master’s degree in microbiology with an emphasis on cell and molecular biology from the University of Costa Rica in 2002 and obtained his doctorate in Microbiology from the University of Wisconsin-Madison based on work he did in Dr. Cameron Currie’s lab in 2009.

 He is a Professor at the University of Costa Rica's School of Medicine.
-Dr. Pinto’s research is in the area of microbial ecology.
+Dr. Pinto’s research is in the area of microbial ecology and human microbiome projects related to healthy aging and longevity.
 His research focuses on the symbiotic interactions between social insects and microorganisms, particularly those with potential applications in biotechnology and medicine.